bfidatadigipres/BFI_scripts/README.md

 # Introduction

 Thanks for visiting.
 This repository contains the BFI python scripting used to automate many workflows in the National Archive.
-Some is legacy code converted to Python3, other is recently built code for different uses.
+Some is legacy code converted to Python3, other is recently built code for new project development.
 All are currently in use and this repository represents our live workflows.
-The aim of sharing the code is to offer an opportunity for others to see how we work with open source tools and standards, and with the hope of collaboration that might see our and others practises develop.
+The aim of sharing the code is to offer an opportunity for others to see how we work with open source tools and standards, and with the hope of collaboration that might see our and other's practises develop.

-A guide to the sub-directories and the workflows they represent follows.
 If you're keen to try some of this code for your own workflows then please remember that the code is not agnostic.
-There are many dependencies on environmental variables (shown in the code as os.environ['KEY']) which link to paths and other data.
-Please see the dependencies below for an understanding of external software requirements.
-And if you would like to test this code please download and test in a safe environment away from any preservation critical workflows.
+There are many dependencies on environmental variables (shown in the code as `os.environ['KEY']`) which link to paths and other data.
+Please see the dependencies below for an understanding of python package requirements, specific software and hardware dependencies for certain scripts are listed in the Script overview.
+If you would like to test this code please download and test in a safe environment away from any preservation critical workflows.

 # Getting started

 If you would like to download and try some of the scripts in this repository then please follow the steps below.
-You may need to sign up for a GitHub account and configure git in your workspace.
+You may need to sign up for a GitHub account and configure git in your workspace first.

 ### Clone the repository
 `git clone https://github.com/bfidatadigipres/BFI_scripts.git`